 Due to the Covid-19 pandemic, this year SELECTED transitioned online.
 The element of live performance and connection was sorely missed but the participants adapted ably.
 Thanks to their creative energy and the innovation of programme organisers, SELECTED 2020 were able to take part in online discussions and talks with playwright Dylan Coburn-Gray, photographer Sarah Hickson, GIAF Artistic Director Paul Fahy, GIAF CEO John Crumlish, and members of the Festival staff in marketing, resource development, and volunteer management roles.

 Professor of Drama & Theatre Studies Patrick Lonergan said: "NUI Galway’s partnership with the Galway International Arts Festival has been of enormous benefit to our students during the last decade.
 The SELECTED programme shows them what is needed to produce work that will be celebrated for its excellence in Galway and around the world.
 It gives them an opportunity to learn from the best in the business – but also, very crucially, it allows them to aspire to become the best in the business themselves.
 Our work together shows that our students thrive when they are given opportunities to test their skills and knowledge in professional settings.
-Together, we are seeking to ensure that long-term sustainability of arts pratice, helping to produce the next generation of creative artists and entrepreneurs."
+Together, we are seeking to ensure that long-term sustainability of arts practice, helping to produce the next generation of creative artists and entrepreneurs."

 Marianne Ní Chinnéide said: “Over the last 10 years as the festival has kept on growing and growing, SELECTED has grown with it.
 The Festival is growing in a way that is very conscious and curated and thoughtful.
 It truly speaks to the kind of society Galway is now.